Arnold Rosé

 Arnold Josef Rosé (born Rosenblum; 24 October 1863 – 25 August 1946) was a Romanian-born Austrian Jewish violinist.
-He was leader of the Vienna Philharmonic for over half a century.
+He was leader (concertmaster) of the Vienna Philharmonic for over half a century.
 He worked closely with Johannes Brahms and Gustav Mahler.
 Mahler was his brother-in-law.
 Although not known internationally as a soloist he was a great orchestral leader (concertmaster) and player of chamber music.
 He was leading the Rosé Quartet for several decades.

 Early life

 Arnold Rosé was born in Jassy, United Principalities of Moldavia and Wallachia (now Iași in Romania).
 As he and his three brothers showed musical potential then the family moved to Vienna, where his father established a thriving business as a carriage builder.
 Arnold began his musical studies at the age of seven, and at ten he entered the first class in violin at the Vienna Conservatory, receiving instruction from Carl Heissler.

 Career in Vienna

 He made his first appearance in 1879 at a Leipzig Gewandhaus concert, and on 10 April 1881, he appeared with the Vienna Philharmonic in the first Viennese performance of Karl Goldmark's violin concerto under Hans Richter.
 Shortly thereafter he was engaged as a solo violinist and leader of the orchestra at the Vienna Court Opera (later the Staatsoper).
 This orchestra, in unique Viennese tradition, played both in the orchestra pit and on the concert platform, and later became known as the Vienna Philharmonic.
 He remained the leader of these two institutions until the 1930s.
 His reputation as an orchestral leader became legendary.
 For Sir Adrian Boult, he was quite simply “Europe’s greatest orchestral leader of his time”.
 In May 1936, he conducted the Vienna Philharmonic's performance of Beethoven's The Ruins of Athens overture as the filler side of the three-sided recording of the Leonore Overture No. 3 conducted by Bruno Walter and released on HMV/Gramophone/Gramola/Victor 78s.

 In 1882 he founded the Rosé Quartet, regarded as the finest string quartet of its time.
 The other members were Hummer (2nd violin), Sigismund Bachrich (viola) and Lohse (cello).